ARPA-SIMC/arkimet/doc/ds-iseg.md

   data are queried in the default sorting order.
 In dir segments, this is done to avoid sequence numbers growing indefinitely for datasets with frequent appends and removes.
+- [missing] segments are removed from the index
 - [deleted] segments are removed from the index
+- [corrupted] segments are not untouched
 - [archive age] segments are repacked if needed, then moved to .archive/last
 - [delete age] segments are deleted
 - [unaligned] segments are not touched